-ZENO® Scientific Weather Stations are simple to operate, and require only point and click software to download data, change sample rates, and much more.
-Additionally, our ZENO® datalogger is capable of reading almost any sensor (analog, digital or serial "smart" sensors), processing the data, then checking and acting on alarms or triggering a relay, performing actions such as opening/closing valves, turning on/off pumps, etc.
+Scientific Weather Stations are simple to operate, and require only point and click software to download data, change sample rates, and much more.
+Additionally, our advanced data logger is capable of reading almost any sensor (analog, digital or serial "smart" sensors), processing the data, then checking and acting on alarms or triggering a relay, performing actions such as opening/closing valves, turning on/off pumps, etc.

-Perhaps most importantly, our Scientific Weather Stations have a built-in Universal Serial Interface that allows you to "teach" the ZENO® how to communicate, control, parse data and power ANY serial sensor.
-Serial sensors those with their own micro-processor are becoming the predominant sensors of any type as manufacturers have discovered that they can get the most accuracy and reliability out of their sensors by adding some "smarts" to it in the form of a microprocessor.
+Perhaps most importantly, our Scientific Weather Stations have a built-in Universal Serial Interface that allows you to "teach" the data logger how to communicate, control, parse data, and power ANY serial sensor.
+Serial sensors those with their own microprocessor have become predominant because of their accuracy and reliability.

-Coastal Scientific Weather Stations can be fixed or portable and be powered by AC, battery or solar-power.
-Scientific Weather Stations can also be ordered with extra openings in the enclosure to add, delete or change sensor types or numbers.
+Coastal Scientific Weather Stations can be fixed or portable and be powered by AC, battery, or solar.
+Scientific Weather Stations can also be ordered with extra openings in the enclosure to add, delete, or change sensor types or numbers.

-Coastal's Scientific Weather Stations come equipped with the flexibility and power of Coastal's ZENO® datalogger.
-Due to its embedded firmware, ZENOSOFT®, it allows scientists to modify data processing, sensors, and means of communication by configuring menus rather than learning to write code.
+Coastal's Scientific Weather Stations come equipped with the flexibility and power of an advanced datalogger.
+Its embedded firmware allows scientists to modify data processing, sensors, and means of communication, by configuring menus rather than learning to write code.

-Coastal's Scientific Weather Stations also perform many types and numbers of self-tests on sensors, interfaces, serial sensor functioning and the internal working of the ZENO® itself.
+Coastal's Scientific Weather Stations also perform many types and numbers of self-tests on sensors, interfaces, serial sensor functioning and the internal working of the data logger itself.